davetron5000/faas-is-a-what-now/markdown/operations.md

 At this point, we have a system that exemplifies a functions-only, event-sourced architecture.
-We can see the advantages in separating plumbing, like routing web requests, from our business logic.
-If we assume that our cloud service provider (like AWS) handles the plumbing and event-routing for us, that means that the thing we deploy to production is a bunch of functions that adopt a protocol.
-Our cloud provider will manage running them for us.
+We can see the advantages in separating plumbing (like routing web requests) from our business logic.
+If we assume that our cloud service provider (like AWS) handles that plumbing and event-routing for us, that means that the thing we deploy to production is a bunch of functions that adopt a protocol.
+Our cloud provider will be in charge of making them execute.

-This can make our lives much simpler when it comes to managing these functions in production.
+We've seen some benefits from a system design perspective, but this also has great _operational_ benefits.

 In a typical MVC-style web app, the unit of deploy is an entire application and we're expected to manage all parts of it, including what the framework provides.
+Below is the architecture of such a system, with `«framework»` denoting parts of the framework we didn't write, but are running, and `«managed»` denoting components our cloud provider handles.
+Anything not `«managed»` is our responsibility, even if we didn't write it:

 !GRAPHVIZ mvc_app.png "Architecture of an MVC-style web app: digraph faas {